-Cognitive-Emotional Therapy: Emotions Regulating Cognition
+Cognitive-Emotional Therapy: Emotions Guiding Cognition

-Should emotions be regulated by the mind or should the mind be regulated by emotions?
+Should emotions be regulated by the mind or should the mind be guided by emotions?
 Are emotions out of control or are emotions reflecting an out of control mind?
 Should psychological therapy focus on controlling emotions or on controlling the thoughts, imagination, perception and other cognitive activities of the brain that evoked this emotional response?
 How does regulating cognition change pharmaceutical therapy?

 This paper uses the theory of evolution to develop an argument that there are fundamental and necessary correlations between (1) the mental activities of cognition, (2) the body’s physiology and (3) the emotions of feeling good and feeling bad.
 Understanding these correlations reveals an emotional neural circuitry designed to regulate cognitive behavior.
 The nature of this emotional guidance system is developed and elaborated to encourage its incorporation into psychological and pharmaceutical therapy.

 Section 2 of this paper reasons that emotions are an evolved biological system designed to give feedback on cognition.
 Sections 3, 4, 5 and 6 integrate this cognitive/emotional feedback circuit into psychological and pharmaceutical therapies.
 Section 7 develops the progression of emotional wisdom in guiding cognitive activities towards healthy, successful, and environmentally adaptive deductions, conclusions and decisions.
 And lastly, examples of cognitive-emotional therapeutic exercises are outlined in Section 8.